villano-lab/nrCascadeSim/paper/paper.md

 # Summary

-`nrCascadeSim` is a straightforward tool for generating simulation data for energy deposits resulting from neutron capture on pure materials.
+`nrCascadeSim` is a command-line tool for generating simulation data for energy deposits resulting from neutron capture on pure materials.
 Thus far silicon, germanium, neon, and argon are supported.
 While the software was developed for solid state detector calibration, it can be used for any application which requires simulated neutron capture-induced nuclear recoil data.